-- (o) "Incentive Stock Option" means an incentive stock option within the meaning of Section 422 of the Internal Revenue Code. - (p) "Individual Agreement" means an employment, consulting, severance or similar written agreement between a Participant and the Company or one of its Affiliates. - (q) "Nonqualified Stock Option" means a stock option that is not an Incentive Stock Option. - (r) "Option" means a Nonqualified Stock Option or an Incentive Stock Option. - (s) "Other Stock-Based Award" means an Award described in Section 3.4 that has a value that is derivative of the value of, determined by reference to a number of shares of, or determined by reference to dividends payable on, Stock and may be settled in cash, in Stock or in a combination thereof.
-Other Stock-Based Awards may include, but not be limited to, grants of Stock, grants of rights to receive Stock in the future, or dividend equivalent rights. - (t) "Over 10% Owner" means an individual who at the time an Incentive Stock Option to such individual is granted owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or its Parent or Subsidiaries, determined by applying the attribution rules of Code Section 424(d). - (u) "Parent" means any corporation (other than the Company) in an unbroken chain of corporations ending with the Company if, with respect to Incentive Stock Options, at the time of the granting of the Option, each of the corporations other than the Company owns stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.
-A Parent shall include any entity other than a corporation to the extent permissible under Section 424(e) or regulations and rulings thereunder - (v) " $\underline{\text{Participant}}\text{" means an individual who receives an Award hereunder.}$ - (w) "Performance Goals" means any one or more of the following performance goals, intended by the Committee to constitute objective goals for purposes of Code Section 162(m), either individually, alternatively or in any combination, applied to either the Company as a whole or to a business unit, division, or Affiliate (or business unit or division of an Affiliate), either individually, alternatively or in combination, and measured either monthly, quarterly, annually, or over another specified period or cumulatively or averaged over a period of months, quarters, years, or other specified period, on an absolute basis or relative to a pre-established target, to one or more previous periods' results or to a designated comparison group, in each case as specified by the Committee in the Award: - (i) earnings per share;
+(o) "Incentive Stock Option" means an incentive stock option within the meaning of Section 422 of the Internal Revenue Code.

+(p) "Individual Agreement" means an employment, consulting, severance or similar written agreement between a Participant and the Company or one of its Affiliates.

+- (q) "Nonqualified Stock Option" means a stock option that is not an Incentive Stock Option. - (r) "Option" means a Nonqualified Stock Option or an Incentive Stock Option.

+(s) "Other Stock-Based Award" means an Award described in Section 3.4 that has a value that is derivative of the value of, determined by reference to a number of shares of, or determined by reference to dividends payable on, Stock and may be settled in cash, in Stock or in a combination thereof.
+Other Stock-Based Awards may include, but not be limited to, grants of Stock, grants of rights to receive Stock in the future, or dividend equivalent rights.

+(t) "Over 10% Owner" means an individual who at the time an Incentive Stock Option to such individual is granted owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or its Parent or Subsidiaries, determined by applying the attribution rules of Code Section 424(d).

+(u) "Parent" means any corporation (other than the Company) in an unbroken chain of corporations ending with the Company if, with respect to Incentive Stock Options, at the time of the granting of the Option, each of the corporations other than the Company owns stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.
+A Parent shall include any entity other than a corporation to the extent permissible under Section 424(e) or regulations and rulings thereunder.

+(v) "Participant" means an individual who receives an Award hereunder.

+(w) "Performance Goals" means any one or more of the following performance goals, either individually, alternatively or in any combination, applied to either the Company as a whole or to a business unit, division, or Affiliate (or business unit or division of an Affiliate), either individually, alternatively or in combination, and measured either monthly, quarterly, annually, or over another specified period or cumulatively or averaged over a period of months, quarters, years, or other specified period, on an absolute basis or relative to a pre-established target, to one or more previous periods' results or to a designated comparison group, in each case as specified by the Committee in the Award:

-(ii) book value per share; (iii) operating cash flow; (iv) free cash flow: (iii) cash flow return on investments; (iv) cash available; (v) net income (before or after taxes); (vi) revenue or revenue growth; (vii) total shareholder return; (viii) return on invested capital; (ix) return on shareholder equity; (x) return on assets; (xi) return on common book equity; (xii) market share; (xiii) economic value added; (xiv) operating margin; (xv) profit margin; (xvi) stock price; (xvii) enterprise value; (xviii) operating income; (xix) EBIT or EBITDA; (xx) expenses or operating expenses; (xxi) productivity of employees as measured by revenues, costs, or earnings per employee; (xxii) working capital; (xxiii) improvements in capital structure; (xxiv) client retention and/or satisfaction; (xxv) market share; (xxvi) employee retention and/or satisfaction;
+- (i) earnings per share;

+- (ii) book value per share;

+- (iii) operating cash flow;

+- (iv) free cash flow:

+- (v) cash flow return on investments;

+- (vi) cash available;

+- (vii) net income (before or after taxes);

+- (viii) revenue or revenue growth;

+- (ix) total shareholder return;

+- (x) return on invested capital;

+- (xi) return on shareholder equity;

+- (xii) return on assets;

+- (xiii) return on common book equity;

+- (xiv) market share;

+- (xv) economic value added;

+- (xvi) operating margin;

+- (xvii) profit margin;

+- (xviii) stock price;

+- (xix) enterprise value;

+- (xx) operating income;

+- (xxi) EBIT or EBITDA;

+- (xxii) expenses or operating expenses;

+- (xxiii) productivity of employees as measured by revenues, costs, or earnings per employee;

+- (xxiv) working capital;

+- (xxv) improvements in capital structure;

+- (xxvi) client retention and/or satisfaction;

+- (xxvii) market share;

+- (xxviii) employee retention and/or satisfaction;

+- (xxix) completion of operating milestones;

+- (xxx) cost reduction goals;

+- (xxxi) return on capital employed; or

+- (xxxii) any combination of the foregoing.